mspnp/performance-optimization/TooManyInstances/docs/TooManyInstances.md

 ### Examining telemetry data and finding correlations

 You should examine stack trace information for operations that are slow-running or that generate exceptions.
-This information can help to identify whether they are obtaining and releasing resources of the same type, and exception information can be used to determine whether errors are caused by the system exhausting shared resources.
+This information can help to identify how they are utilizing resources, and exception information can be used to determine whether errors are caused by the system exhausting shared resources.
 The image below shows information captured by thread profiling for the period corresponding to that shown in the previous image.
 Note that the system spends a significant time opening socket connections and even more time closing them and handling socket exceptions:

 ![The New Relic thread profiler showing the sample application creating a new instance of an HttpClient object for each request][thread-profiler-new-HTTPClient-instance]